> updated 23/03/14

 local Council identification insignia, to include those with segmented patched (called "segments" or "rockers") which could, at the option of the wearer, be worn or not with the central insignia.
 If worn, such COMBINED insignia should NOT exceed the dimensions of the pocket.

-National event or activity insignia (Philmont or "High Adventure" (Outdoor Adventure) bases, etc.) and training courses (eg. "Golden Eagle", "Green Bar", "Brownsea-22", etc.) conducted at the local Council; National Junior Leader Training Courses, National Camping School, and National Training Center courses offered at Philmont or other locations; and Order of the Arrow National Leadership Conference training courses.
+National event or activity insignia (Philmont or "High Adventure" (Outdoor Adventure) bases, National Youth Leadership Experience (NAYLE), etc.) and training courses (eg. "Golden Eagle", "Green Bar", "Brownsea-22", etc.) conducted at the local Council; National Youth Leadership Training (NYLT), National Camping School, and National Training Center courses offered at Philmont or other locations; and Order of the Arrow National Leadership Conference training courses.
 This insignia is considered "temporary" because the individual has the option of not wearing the insignia on the uniform or wearing the insignia only for the duration of the event or training.
 Staffers of these courses wear this insignia also as temporary insignia only.

 Older version of National Junior Leader Training Course emblem.
 At the option of the wearer, this and other national or local Council training course emblems could also be worn centered on the RIGHT pocket of the red and blue jac-shirts.